shasriva28/PD_Training/README.md

             ![image](https://github.com/user-attachments/assets/bd8a5f7b-7fe1-4f1f-9cf2-fbee3d2b5403)

-         4. Devrivation of Vm: we are trying to proof robustness of switching threshold and trying to understand how does the switching threshold varies with varying pmos and nmos.
+         4. Derivation of Vm: we are trying to proof robustness of switching threshold and trying to understand how does the switching threshold varies with varying pmos and nmos.

             ![image](https://github.com/user-attachments/assets/6748d31d-a839-491b-81b7-ebf5bc146dd0)